hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Nice!

 [7:38:32](#hSjEBTPvAUg75UjFB5RDP-lzDMOzkLCDTH_sw8HJqr0) <planetsizecpu (Jose Luis)>:
 It looks so cool @mikeyaunish I like the objects editor and colour selector.
 Just find the form area a bit small but I guess it is resizeable.
-Push hard! Ì†ΩÌ±å
+Push hard! üëå

 [7:41:21](#n0lGc11IzVFTo8s3gb9JnJw75-S-GJK3b-MhynAyv64) <planetsizecpu (Jose Luis)>:
 * It looks so cool @mikeyaunish I like the objects editor and colour selector.
 Just find the form area a bit small but I guess it is resizeable.
-Push hard! Ì†ΩÌ±å.
+Push hard! üëå.
 I think @YKprog is also working in its own gui editor.

 [8:00:08](#e0KiDWnGLSEksLZpVQfZjvBB5J-UatSS_SrqvRArA24) <GalenIvanov (Galen Ivanov)>:
 @mikeyaunish Very nice!